statamic/docs/content/collections/docs/assets.md

 ## Containers

 Each container has its own settings, configurable permissions, and [blueprint](#blueprint).
 One container might be a local filesystem with upload, download, rename, and move permissions enabled, and another could be a read-only remote S3 bucket or stock image service.
-It's up to you.

 Containers can be created through the Control Panel and are defined as YAML files located in `content/assets`.
 Each container's filename becomes its `handle`.